 OTHER WAYS TO GET INVOLVED

-■ Attend community cultural festivals and have your children sample food, the arts, traditions of other cultures.
+■ Attend community cultural festivals and have your children sample food, the arts, and traditions of other cultures.
 Some examples: The Hispanic Festival, the Jewish Cultural Festival, Greek Fest, Dayton Celtic Festival, Dayton Lebanese Festival.

 ■ Don’t miss A World A’Fair, the three-day international festival held each May at the Dayton Convention Center.
 It’s a wonderful opportunity for families to learn more about other cultures and countries.

 ■ Ask your librarian to recommend books for both adults and children.
 This year’s non-fiction Dayton Literary Peace Prize winner is “Rising Out of Hatred: The Awakening of a Former White Nationalist” by Eli Saslow.
-Another book of the moment “How to Be An Anti-Racist” by Ibram X. Kendi.
+Another book of the moment is “How to Be An Anti-Racist” by Ibram X. Kendi.

 ■ Attend “Reach Across Dayton,” the all-day conference at Sinclair Community College.
 This year’s event is slated for Friday, Feb.
-28. It’s designed to “promote learning in the arts and humanities by creating an atmosphere that builds respect, knowledge, appreciation and understanding for this area’s diverse cultural populations.”
+28. It’s designed to “promote learning in the arts and humanities by creating an atmosphere that builds respect, knowledge, appreciation, and understanding for this area’s diverse cultural populations.”
 This year’s theme: “In the Spirit of Celebrating All Our Stories.”

 ■ Get involved with area organizations such as Cross Over Community Development.
-The nonprofit organization was created in 2016 to support immigrants, asylees and refugees.
+The nonprofit organization was created in 2016 to support immigrants, asylees, and refugees.
 To learn more about this group, check out our Make a Difference column in the Neighbors section of the Dayton Daily News on Thursday, Jan.
 2.